uclacores/dual_path_network/README.md

 # Dual Path Network

 ## Introduction
 The Dual Path Network (DPN) is a neural network architecture for blind symbol decoding and modulation classification.
 This repository includes the code that accompanies the paper  \[1\].
-It includes the code for DPN along with the code for data generation and post processing.
+It includes the code for DPN and the output post processing along with the code for data generation.

 The training data was generated in realtime during training as described in \[1\].
 The code for the generator is in this repo.
 A google drive link to the validation and test sets is available.
 The weights of the trained network used in the paper are also provided.